Rapid Integration of LLMs in Healthcare Raises Ethical Concerns: An Investigation into Deceptive Patterns in Social Robots: Abstract

 \section{Abstract}

-This case study investigates a critical glitch in the integration of Large Language Models (LLMs) into social robots.
-LLMs, including ChatGPT, were found to falsely claim to have reminder functionalities, such as setting notifications for medication intake.
-We tested commercially available care software, which integrated ChatGPT, running on the Pepper robot and consistently reproduced this deceptive pattern.
-Not only did the system falsely claim the ability to set reminders, but it also proactively suggested managing medication schedules.
-The persistence of this issue presents a significant risk in healthcare settings, where system reliability is paramount.
-This case highlights the ethical and safety concerns surrounding the deployment of LLM-integrated robots in healthcare, emphasizing the urgent need for regulatory oversight to prevent potentially harmful consequences for vulnerable populations.
+Conversational agents are increasingly used in healthcare, and the integration of Large Language Models (LLMs) has significantly enhanced their capabilities.
+When integrated into social robots, LLMs offer the potential for more natural interactions.
+However, while LLMs promise numerous benefits, they also raise critical ethical concerns, particularly around the issue of hallucinations and deceptive patterns.\\ In this case study, we observed a critical pattern of deceptive behavior in commercially available LLM-based care software integrated into robots.
+The LLM-equipped robot falsely claimed to have medication reminder functionalities.
+Not only did these systems assure users of their ability to manage medication schedules, but they also proactively suggested this capability, despite lacking it.
+This deceptive behavior poses significant risks in healthcare environments, where reliability is paramount.\\ Our findings highlights the ethical and safety concerns surrounding the deployment of LLM-integrated robots in healthcare, emphasizing the need for oversight to prevent potentially harmful consequences for vulnerable populations.

 {}